 Some churches are still self-reporting volunteer and employee hours in a spreadsheet.
 This might work for smaller churches with a few employees, but what about growing religious organizations with several hundred employees or multiple campuses?
 Manual-entry spreadsheets can’t effectively track and report hours worked by employees and volunteers.

 Implementing an HR system with automated time and attendance tracking eliminates the need to scour through time-consuming spreadsheets.
 HR managers can easily automate processes like tracking volunteer hours and managing employee schedules so they can focus on the more strategic nature of their jobs.

 Churches need the ability to correctly track hours worked to ensure accurate pay and compliance.
 By utilizing time-capture methods like on-site tablets and mobile clock-in with geofencing, religious organizations can record time without investing in expensive time clocks.
 These simple and effective time-capture solutions can help track both volunteers and paid employees:

-- Tracking and monitoring paid employees provides a proactive solution to controlling overtime and ensuring accurate pay for hours worked.
+- Tracking and monitoring paid employee hours help control overtime and ensure accurate pay for hours worked.
 This is especially beneficial for multi-campus churches.

 Scheduling becomes a much easier process with HR software.
 Volunteers and employees can view their schedules, opt to take an open shift, or cover a co-worker in the event of an emergency.
-Automating volunteer scheduling is especially important because:
+Volunteer scheduling automation is especially important because:

 - Religious organizations can verify actual volunteer hours worked to make the case for additional funding.